Hells Angels MC criminal allegations and incidents: 2010s

 In April 2010, a member of the Flensburg Hells Angels, who is a witness in a double murder case and a businessman are accused having extorted €380,000 from another businessman who, after a dispute with his wife, stabbed her and his 7-year-old daughter to death then set his house on fire in February 2009.
 The background to the crimes were caused by economic difficulties.

 On May 3, 2012, the Cologne chapter of the Hells Angels MC was forcefully disbanded and all property of the chapter was confiscated by the North Rhine-Westphalia ministry of home affairs.
 On the same morning the North Rhine-Westphalian Police raided and searched 32 homes of its members.
 No arrests were made, however the public display of chapter symbols and the wearing of its regalia were banned.
 The support club Red Devils MC Cologne was also banned.
 The North Rhine-Westphalian interior minister justified these actions by saying "The Hells Angels intentionally ignore the basic values of our society.
 They close themselves off from society, set up their own rules and practice vigilante justice".
 The previous week similar action was taken against the nearby Aachen chapter of the Bandidos M.C.

 On May 29, 2012, the Berlin City Chapter of Hells Angels MC was disbanded and a raid was started.
 Allegations of an information leak inside the Berlin ministry of home affairs about the upcoming measures were made.

 Eight members of the Hells Angels' Berlin charter, including the chapter president Kadir Padir, were sentenced to life in prison by a Berlin court in 2019 for the murder of Tahrir Özbek, a rival gangster with whom Padir was in a long-running conflict.
-On 10 January 2014, a group of thirteen Hells Angels stormed a Berlin bookmaker's shop, with one of them shooting Özbek six times.
+On January 10, 2014, a group of thirteen Hells Angels stormed a Berlin bookmaker's shop, with one of them shooting Özbek six times.
 One other Hells Angels member was handed a shortened prison sentence of twelve years after he cooperated with investigators.

 In early October 2016, Giessen Chapter boss Aygun Mucuk was shot dead at the chapter clubhouse, reportedly the result of a rivalry between the Giessen Hells Angels, whose membership is largely of Turkish origin, and the long-established Hells Angels chapter in nearby Frankfurt.
 Hundreds of Hells Angels members gathered to ride in honor at his funeral.

 2020s

-According to German officials, in the 2020s, a Hells Angels leader named Ramin Yektaparast directed attacks on Jewish Synagogues in Germany to assist the Iranian Islamic Revolutionary Guard Corps.
-Yektaparast was never heard in court to comment on the accusations.
+According to German officials, in the 2020s, a Hells Angels leader named Ramin Yektaparast directed attacks on Jewish synagogues in Germany to assist the Iranian Islamic Revolutionary Guard Corps.
+In 2022 Berlin banned a group connected to Heels angels, as it was involved in violence and criminal activities.
+In April 2026, German police held large scale raids in North Rhine-Westphalia across 28 cities, targeting the group after banning a chapter in Leverkusen.
+This was one of the largest operations against biker crime gangs in Germany.